 Beech Creek Trail, Ouachita Mts, Oklahoma

 WARNING: Some of the trails in this areas get very little use and can be overgrown and difficult to follow.
-Please check the trail report page and consider your navigational skills, conditioning, tolerance to pain and level of patience before embarking on a trip.
+In particular, the Blue Bouncer is was reported to be a nightmare of briars (Feb 2014) and totally impassable.
+Please consider your navigational skills, conditioning, tolerance to pain and level of patience before embarking on a trip here.
 But beyond that, I think you'll love it!

 This 33 mile trail complex is in the Beech Creek National Scenic and Botanical Areas of the Ouachita National Forest in Oklahoma.
 It is located in Oklahoma south of Talimena Drive and just west of the Arkansas border.
 The two main trail heads give access to several loop options that follow Beech Creek or climb Blue Bouncer or Walnut Mountains.
 This is a hidden treasure full of old beech trees that no one seems to know about.